Life and works

 Born in the community of Hirvensalmi, Finland, Ensio Tuppurainen (1924-2014) spent his professional life in the army.

-He spent his active life in the army.
-Nowadays, being retired and a veteran from war, he has his accommodation in Vekaranjärvi, a large military base, near the community of Valkealan, in the south of Finland.
+When retired, being a veteran from war, he had his accommodation in Vekaranjärvi, a large military base, near the community of Valkealan, in the south of Finland.

-Tuppurainen, who nowadays is in his eighties, is a self-taught artist, who has been making paintings of landscapes, people and other scenes and who has been active in sculpturing (elks, horses, other animals).
+Tuppurainen was a self-taught artist who made paintings of landscapes, people and other scenes and who was active in making sculptures (elks, horses, other animals).

 Tuppurainen's work was represented in the 2005 exposition In Another World in the Kiasma Museum of Contemporary Art in Helsinki.

 Tuppurainen died October 3, 2014.
 I have no information about the actual situation of the site.